ncbo/documentation-dev/FirstTry.md

 bundler init
 bundle install
 ```
 The init command may be important - in spite of the fact that it generated an error suggesting that it did nothing - becuase things did not seem to work without it,

+But the bottom line is that I am not sure of anything except that now things work.

-#### Case Study: Bundler version problems
+### Case Study: Bundler version problems

 I recently saw the same exception that had bothered me so much before:
 ```